Outlander: Who killed THAT character? And why there's no new episode this week

 When is the next Outlander Season 6 episode?

-There will be a two week wait for Outlander Season 6 Episode 7 ‘Sticks and Stones’, with the episode being aired on April 24.
+There has been a two week wait for Outlander Season 6 Episode 7 ‘Sticks and Stones’, with the next episode being aired on Sunday, April 24.

 This is due to the Easter break, with Easter Sunday taking place on April 17 this year.

-At least it will be a respite from all the tension in Episode 6, and gives fans time to ruminate on all the drama.
+At least it has given some respite from all the tension in Episode 6, and given fans time to ruminate on all the drama.